thoughtgap/scoop/README.md

 * OUTPUT SWITCHED ON URL: `http://<coop>/shelly/inform/on`
 * OUTPUT SWITCHED OFF URL: `http://<coop>/shelly/inform/off`

-### Heating
+### Heating / Light
-* `/heating/enable` turns the heating logic on. beware, light goes on only if all preconditions (time-frame, cold temps) are met!
+* `/heating/enable` turns the lighting logic on. beware, light turns on only if all defined preconditions (time-frame, door state, cold temps) are met.
 * `/heating/disable` turns it off.